samueldemoura/socket.io-auth-ts/README.md

 # socket.io-auth-ts
 This package provides a simple authentication middleware for [socket.io](https://socket.io/).

+## Deprecation Notice
+This was made before the release of socket.io v3.
+If you are using version 3 or later, I strongly urge you to consider using the new [middleware and auth support](https://socket.io/docs/v3/middlewares/#Sending-credentials) instead, as this repository is not maintained anymore.

 ## Installation
 ```
 npm install socket.io-auth-ts
 ```

+## Security Warning
+As of version 2.0.0, **all messages are sent to unauthenticated sockets without restriction!** The server **MUST** check the `isAuthenticated` field on the socket before emitting anything to determine whether the client is allowed to receive a particular piece of data.

+This is due to a change that happened in socket.io's internal API when migrating to the latest 4.0.0 release.

 ## Usage
 ### In the server: